 Explore the entire area.
-There is a 1.4 km walk that goes over the wooden boardwalk and dirt paths through the woods that leads to amazing pools of freshwater spring that most tourists won’t see because they’ll take the short 800 m walk on the wide dirt road.
+There is a 1.4 km walk that goes over the wooden boardwalk and dirt paths through the woods that lead to amazing pools of freshwater springs that most tourists won’t see because they’ll take the short 800 m walk on the wide dirt road.

 On the boardwalk are lots of amazing scenes including the amazing “Sra Gaew Pool.”
 Also, once you arrive at the Emerald Pond you’ll want to continue up the hill from it and find the boardwalk on your left side.
 Keep walking another 400 m and you’ll find “Blue Pool!”
 Quite nice colors!

 Directions to Emerald Pool

 This is 55 km from Krabi Town and 75 km from Ao Nang.
 You really should book a tour with “Son” below.
 The road is busy, and we’ve actually had an accident on a motorbike one time coming back from there.

 Best way to get to Emerald Pool?